Skip to main content

 Gritstone bio entered chapter 11 after clinical and funding setbacks, sold its main assets for $21.25 million, and confirmed a plan that left a reorganized debtor plus a liquidating trust.

-Gritstone bio filed chapter 11 in Delaware on October 10, 2024 after a year in which a BARDA-backed COVID study was delayed, the company announced a 40% workforce reduction, and phase 2 colorectal cancer data underwhelmed expectations.
-The case began as a sale process funded by cash collateral and a new-money DIP, but the plan that became effective in April 2025 left a reorganized debtor holding retained intellectual property and new equity for the DIP group while a liquidating trust took over creditor recoveries and estate causes of action.
+Gritstone bio filed chapter 11 in the U.S. Bankruptcy Court for the District of Delaware (No. 24-12305) on October 10, 2024 after a year in which a BARDA-backed COVID study was delayed, the company announced a 40% workforce reduction, and phase 2 colorectal cancer data fell short of the pivotal path management had discussed.
+The case began as a sale process funded by cash collateral and a new-money DIP, but the plan that became effective in April 2025 left a reorganized debtor with retained intellectual property and new equity for the DIP group while a liquidating trust took over creditor recoveries and estate causes of action.

 The First Day Declaration described a clinical-stage biotech with 130 employees, operations in Emeryville, Boston, and Pleasanton, and a capital structure led by roughly $40 million of Hercules debt.
 The First Day Presentation showed a pipeline that still included GRANITE, SLATE, CORAL, HIV, and HPV programs even as the company ran out of time to fund them through commercialization.
 By the plan effective date on April 4, 2025, Seattle Project Corp. had bought the main asset package for $21.25 million, Hercules and Future Solution Investments had taken narrower asset packages through credit bids, unsecured creditors had been routed into a liquidating trust, and old equity had been canceled.